leaner-js/leaner/website/docs/guide/conditions-and-lists.md

 ## Dynamic Elements

 In some cases a single template can be used to render different HTML elements.
 Instead of using multiple conditions, you can use the `'dynamic'` directive.
-It behaves like a regular HTML element, but instead of specifying the HTML tag directly in the template, you can use a function which returs a string representing the HTML tag.
+It behaves like a regular HTML element, but instead of specifying the HTML tag directly in the template, you can use a function which returns a string representing the HTML tag.
 For example:

 ```js
 const [ tag, setTag ] = state( 'p' );